 A history of our growing area at New Mercies:

 New Mercies is a hub of all sorts of farm endeavors.
 Baylee and Quinn have lived at this farm since 2015.

 Rod and Debby Hornbake purchased the land and developed it into a vegetable farm in 2013, with the help of Michael Melillo.
 For two seasons Farmer Mike ran New Mercies with the help of Rod and Debby, certifying the land as organic, creating a CSA and developing the infrastructure we still use today.
 In 2015 they took a break and cover cropped the farm.

 In Fall of 2015 Baylee and Quinn moved into New Mercies and started farming in both Lyme and Old Lyme.
 They love the farming neighborhood and were married on the property in the fall of 2016.
-In 2017 the rights to split and develop the land into housing lots was donated to the Connecticut Farmland Trust, and in the spring of 2018 we anticipate the farm being transferred from the ownership of Rod and Debby to Baylee and Quinn.
-We market our produce from both properties under our LLC's name, Upper Pond Farm.
+In 2017 the rights to split and develop the land into housing lots was donated to the Connecticut Farmland Trust, and in the spring of 2019 we anticipate the farm being transferred from the ownership of Rod and Debby to Baylee and Quinn.

-We (Quinn and Baylee) appreciate all of the help and support that we have recieved.
+We (Quinn and Baylee) appreciate all of the help and support that we have received.
 Thank you!!!

 Baylee picked up the organic farming bug in Vermont, where she worked at Green Mountain College's diversified farm from 2009-2013.
 During Baylee's time at Green Mountain she qualified the farm as Animal Welfare Approval and was active in the greater community by serving as a board member for the Stone Valley Food Coop.
 Baylee earned her Masters of Science in Sustainable Food Systems from Green Mountain College in 2014, as she was incorporating Upper Pond Farm as an LLC and turning the soil in Old Lyme for the first time.